chicken in truck

 ANIT Committee adopts report and recommendations on live animal transport

-The Committee of Inquiry on Animal Transport (ANIT) in the European Parliament votes and adopts on a report on the systemic problems with live animal transport within and outside the European Union and on draft recommendations for the revision of the applicable legislation (EU Regulation 1/2005).
+The ANIT Committee in the European Parliament votes on and adopts a report on the systemic problems with live animal transport within and outside the European Union and drafts recommendations for the revision of the current legislation (EU Regulation 1/2005).

 january 2021

-Time to change the rules: White paper guides the way for revising the legislation on live animal transports
+Time to change the rules: White paper guides the way for revising the live animal transport legislation

 With our contribution, Eurogroup for Animals publishes a white paper presenting our joint demands on the revision of Council regulation 1/2005.
-The paper comes as a response to the European Commission’s stated aims in revising the Transport Regulation: “to align it with the latest scientific evidence, broaden its scope, make it easier to enforce and ultimately ensure a higher level of animal welfare” (EC, 2020)
+The paper comes as a response to the European Commission’s stated goal to revise the Transport Regulation in order “to align it with the latest scientific evidence, broaden its scope, make it easier to enforce and ultimately ensure a higher level of animal welfare” (EC, 2020)

 june 2020

-Committee of Inquiry on the Protection of Animals during Transport (ANIT) is created
+Committee of Inquiry on the Protection of Animals during Transport (ANIT) is established

 FOUR PAWS Position Paper on Live Transport Proposal